sodabubblewine/sodabubblewine.github.io/README.md

 * "A History of Philosophy without any gaps" by Peter Adamson (of which there are seven, for now)
 * "The Frege Reader" edited by Michael Beaney

-I have not yet bought "The English adn their History".
+I have not yet bought "The English and their History".
 Wilson's "Wandering Significance" was the fist that I bought up on R.P.'s recommendation.
 It was recommended as a result of some conversations we had on Quine and physics.
 Wilson is not the kind of writer that I'm used to: he takes a winding path around every single point rather than sticking it in your face.